dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Install-the-Scala-Stream-Collector.md

 	$ sbt assembly

-The `jar` file will be saved as `snowplow-scala-collector-[version].jar` in the `target/scala-2.10` subdirectory - it is now ready to be deployed.
+The `jar` file will be saved as `snowplow-scala-collector-[version]` in the `target/scala-2.10` subdirectory - it is now ready to be deployed.

 Next: [[Configure the Scala Stream Collector]]